DigitalDara/cybersecurity-labs/README.md

 # cybersecurity-labs
-various CTF that I have completed in TryHackMe
+various CTFs that I have completed in TryHackMe

 # Cybersecurity Labs & CTF Writeups